Skip to content

 Question 5.

-\(L\) can be found here using previous questions, by setting:
+\(L\) can be found here using the previous questions, by setting:

 Question 6.

 For a laser, one wants to fix the emission wavelength to a certain value.
-With this setup, the band gap is "easy" to design (set by \(L\), which is fixed).
+With this setup, the band gap is easy to design because it is set by \(L\), which is fixed.

 Question 7.

-If donor impurities are put outside of the well (on both sides, for example) the donated electrons can reduce their energies by falling into the well, but the ionized dopants remain behind.
-This gives an advanttage because an extremely high mobility for electrons can be obtained within the quantum well (there are no ionized dopants in the well to scatter off of).
+If donor impurities are put outside the well (on both sides, for example), the donated electrons can lower their energy by falling into the well, but the ionized dopants remain behind.
+This gives an advantage because very high electron mobility can be obtained within the quantum well (there are no ionized dopants in the well to scatter off).
 This is called modulation doping.